Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 df[features].hist(figsize=(10, 4));
 ```

 A histogram groups values into *bins* of equal value range.
 The shape of the histogram may contain clues about the underlying distribution type: Gaussian, exponential, etc. You can also spot any skewness in its shape when the distribution is nearly regular but has some anomalies.
-Knowing the distribution of the feature values becomes important when you use Machine Learning methods that assume a particular type (most often Gaussian).
+Knowing the distribution of the feature values becomes essential when you use Machine Learning methods that assume a particular type (most often Gaussian).

 In the above plot, we see that the variable *Total day minutes* is normally distributed, while *Total intl calls* is prominently skewed right (its tail is longer on the right).